-In 2020 the prestigious international Journal of Paleolithic Archaeology published the estimated age of the Cueva Negra sediments as between 990,000 and 772,000 years ago (0.99-0.772 Ma), though a preliminary age determination of 890,000±136,000 years ago (0.896±0.136 Ma) had been announced in 2019 (see pages 10-11 above).
-This geophysical chronology is based on a sample from a Cueva Negra fossil horse (Equus cf. altidens) tooth, analysed at Griffith University (Australia) by Professor Rainer Grün and Dr. Mathieu Duval, using electron-spin resonance combined with closed-system uranium-series analysis, who are applying the method to several more Cueva Negra herbivore teeth (Dr Duval, who is attached to Spain's National Centre for Human Evolution Research at Burgos, took sediment samples at Cueva Negra in order to be able to take background effects into account).
-In September 2019 the preliminary determination was presented in a poster at the 9th Annual Meeting of the European Society for the Study of Human Evolution held at Liège in Belgium.
-Sediment samples also were taken at Cueva Negra for palaeomagnetic research by Professor Gary Scott and Dr. Lluis Gibert at the Berkeley Geochronology Center (Lluis now teaches at Barcelona University).
-In 2009 they published in Nature (vol. 461, pp. 82-5, 2009) the results of their research on the magnetostratigraphy which demonstrates that the entire 5-m depth of Pleistocene sediment at Cueva Negra belongs to the (Matuyama) magnetochron of reverse magnetic polarity, and therefore must predate the palaeomagnetic change at 772,000 years ago (0.772 Ma) to the normal polarity that characterizes the subsequent, present (Brunhes) magnetochron; the change is widely regarded as separating the Early and Middle Pleistcoene periods.
-The fossil rodents belong to extinct species that are common in Spain after the short (Jaramillo subchron) period of normal polarity between 1.07 and 0.99 Ma that interrupted the latter part of the Matuyama chron.
-Extinct large mammals at Cueva Negra are being studied by the distinguished palaeontologist Dr. Jan van der Made of Spain's National Museum of Natural Sciences.
-One of them is the giant deer Megaloceros novocarthaginiensis that he had identified first at Cueva Victoria near Cartagena in Murcia where palaeaomagnetic research corroborated assignation of its rich palaeontological assemblage to about 1 Ma.
+In 2020 the important international Journal of Paleolithic Archaeology (vol. 3 (4), pp.816-855) published the estimated age of the Cueva Negra sediments as between 990,000 and 772,000 years ago (0.99-0.772 Ma).
+This geophysical chronology is based on a sample from a Cueva Negra fossil horse (Equus altidens) tooth, analysed at Griffith University (Australia) by Professor Rainer Grün and Dr. Mathieu Duval, using electron-spin resonance combined with closed-system uranium-series analysis (ESR-User), who are applying the method to several more Cueva Negra herbivore teeth (Dr Duval, who is attached to Spain's National Centre for Human Evolution Research at Burgos, took sediment samples at Cueva Negra in order to be able to take background radiation effects into account).
+Sediment samples also were taken at Cueva Negra for palaeomagnetic research by Professor Gary Scott and Dr. Lluis Gibert at the Berkeley Geochronology Center (Lluis now lectures at Barcelona University).
+In 2009 they published in Nature (vol. 461, pp. 82-5, 2009) the results of their research on the magnetostratigraphy which demonstrates that the entire 5-m depth of Pleistocene sediment at Cueva Negra belongs to the Matuyama magnetochron of reverse magnetic polarity, and therefore must predate the palaeomagnetic change at 772,000 years ago (0.772 Ma) to the normal polarity that characterises the subsequent, present, Brunhes magnetochron; the change is widely regarded as separating the Early and Middle Pleistocene periods.

+The Cueva Negra fossil rodents published in Historical Biology belong to extinct species that were common in Spain after the short period of normal polarity between 1.07 and 0.99 Ma (known as the Jaramillo magneto-subchron) that interrupted the latter part of the Matuyama chron.
+Extinct large mammals at Cueva Negra are being studied by the distinguished palaeontologist Dr. Jan van der Made of Spain's National Museum of Natural Sciences at Madrid.
+One of them is the giant deer Megaloceros novocarthaginiensis that he had identified first at Cueva Victoria, near Cartagena in Murcia, where palaeomagnetic research corroborated assignation of its rich palaeontological assemblage to about 1 Ma.
 On the basis of morphological comparisons and contrasts, Dr. Van der Made deduces that the giant deer Megaloceros novocarthaginiensis at the two Murcia sites was ancestral to the giant deer Megaloceros savini that appears early in the Middle Pleistocene at European sites such as the 700,000-year-old site of Pakefield in England.
 He also has identified the extinct fallow deer Dama vallonnetensis which dates from 900,000 years ago at the cave of Vallonnet near Nice.
-Excavation in the uppermost levels of an extension of our cutting in the cave produced more remains of the giant deer as well as hyaena, bear, and other large mamals, which suggest that the cave was a carnivore lair at the time when the latest sediments were laid down in it.
+Excavation in the uppermost levels of an extension of our cutting in the cave produced more remains of the giant deer as well as hyaena, bear, and other large mammals, which suggest that the cave was a carnivore lair at the time when the latest sediments were laid down in it (see Linares Matás et al., 2021, "Hyaenas and early humans in the latest Early Pleistocene of South-Western Europe" Scientific Reports 11:24036).